Payroll Software Reviews

-Cloud-based software is used for payroll software.
+Cloud-based software is most commonly used for payroll software.
 This software allows you to access your payroll anywhere you have internet access.
 It also allows you to integrate your payroll information with other programs you use, such as popular accounting and HR software.

 What is the cheapest payroll software to use?

 Payroll software runs the gamut of prices, but the cheapest payroll software we reviewed is Patriot.
 It costs just $17 per month and $4 per employee.
-For that price, you get a well-rounded software that is easy to set up and use.
+For that price, you get well-rounded software that is easy to set up and use.

 How we chose the best payroll software

 We curated a list of 85 payroll software services on the market and identified 15 popular vendors with significant online search volume to narrow our focus.
 From there, we chose five vendors that stood out for features offered, brand reputation, pricing transparency, and customer service.